 Block the sun.
 Over time, exposure to ultraviolet (UV) radiation from the sun causes many changes in your skin:

 - Age spots

 - Benign (noncancerous) growths like seborrheic keratosis

 - Precancerous or cancerous growths like basal cell carcinoma, squamous cell carcinoma, and melanoma

 Most skin cancers come from sun exposure.
-Limit your time in the sun, especially between the hours of 10 a.m. and 2 p.m., and always wear a broad spectrum sunscreen with the physical blocker zinc oxide and a sun protection factor (SPF) of 30 or greater.
-Cover exposed areas with protective clothing, such as a long-sleeve shirt, pants, and a wide-brimmed hat.
+Limit your time outside, especially between 10 a.m. and 2 p.m.
+Always wear a broad-spectrum sunscreen with the physical blocker zinc oxide and a sun protection factor (SPF) of 30 or greater.
+Wear protective clothing, like a long-sleeved shirt, pants, and a wide-brimmed hat.

 Go to the pros.
 No one has perfect skin.
 Yours might be dry or oily.
 Or you could get rashes and acne.
 Talk to a skin expert, whether it’s an aesthetician at your local salon or a dermatologist, for more severe skin problems.